chefbarschdev/WEB_01/README.md

 ```

 The `SUPABASE_SERVICE_ROLE_KEY` is used during server start to automatically
 create the `waitlist` table if it doesn't exist.
+The waitlist API will fall back
+to `SUPABASE_ANON_KEY` if the service role key is not set.
 Ensure the built-in
 `execute_sql` RPC is enabled in your Supabase project so the initialization can
 run successfully.